 Is it a worthy career to go into?

-Not only will there always be welding jobs that need filling locally but also internationally as well.
+Not only will there always be welding jobs that need filling locally – but also internationally as well.
 If you learn the right skills, treating it as a career as opposed to just a job, then it can take you all around the world.
-The pay does vary based on your skill level but for the more experienced and knowledgeable welders, the pay can be quite rewarding, as it can be quite a dangerous job at times.
+The pay does vary based on your skill level but for the more experienced and knowledgeable welders, the rewards can be quite attractive, as it can be quite dangerous at times.

 Looking for sheet metal machinery?